 Commerce - COM1

+(go back to Contents)

 In Commerce, students will embark on a journey through the dynamic landscape of business, through the lenses of culture, identity, values, and beliefs.
-They will delve into the realm of financial decision-making, understanding its impact on sustainability and societal well-being while actively engaging in the operation of a real-life business.
+Students will enquire into the realm of financial decision-making, understanding its impact on sustainability and societal well-being while actively engaging in the operation of a real-life business.

 Commerce covers the big ideas of: